SAP For Overglazed Extensions London

-This way upgrades in the original house for example wall or loft insulation, or home heating improvements can be done to overcompensate for the overglazing.
+This way upgrades in the original house for example walls or loft insulation, or home heating upgrades can be done to overcompensate for the overglazing.
 If those improvements have been made already and are over and above that required by AD L1B then the property can be credited with this.

-To be able to carry out the Sap calculations no site visit is called for, but we will require the following:
+To be able to carry out the Sap calculations no site visit is necessary, but we will require the following:

 • Floor Plans to include sections and elevations

 • Construction specification of walls, roof and floors

 We’ll further assistance in supplying the required information.